Chili's Baby Back Ribs Jingle Gets a Lizzo Remix After 30 Years

 Chili's found a brand spokesperson who also happens to be a self-described superfan.

-The collaboration includes two versions of the song, one of which is a full remix co-written and co-produced by Lizzo, and the other an a cappella rendition of the original.
+The collaboration includes a full remix co-written and co-produced by Lizzo and an a cappella rendition of the original.

 The campaign comes on the heels of a real product upgrade.